signalpoint/angular-drupal/README.md

 ```

 # DISCLAIMER
-I (Tyler Frankenstein), admit I am very much a n00b when it comes to Angular JS.
+I, `Tyler Frankenstein`, admit I am very much a *n00b* when it comes to Angular
-The way this module is currently written is by no means the "Angular" way to do
+JS.
+The way this module is currently written is by no means the "Angular" way to
-it.
+do it.
 Writing this module is my gateway into learning Angular.
 This module has
 unit test coverage to maintain quality.
 I very much welcome comments, criticisms
 and contributions for this project.
 Thank you!